kbaseapps/StaticNarrative/README.md

 # Deployment

 This is deployed as all other KBase dynamic services, with a hitch.
 This needs an extra configured directory mount to put the generated static narratives.
-This is set internally to the module in `deploy.cfg` as `static-file-root`, but must be mounted in the running service externally.
+This is set internally to the module in `deploy.cfg` as `static_file_root`, but must be mounted in the running service externally.

 # Help